Xaki786/logseq-data/pages/Habit Tracker App(Web + Mobile).md

 - I should be able to archive / hide the habit
 - I should be able to delete the habit
 - I should be able to edit the meta data of a habit
+- I should be able to associate icons with the habit
+- I want to analyze every habit via graphs
+	- with range filter => weekly/ by weekly/ monthly / yearly etc
+- I should be able to edit logs for previous habits data
 - ### Categories
 - I want to have categories of habbits collapsed:: true